colin-seiler/NFL_SuccessWatch/README.md

 ## Recommended Code for Best Runs

-Here is an easy copy past of all codes to run and saves predictions vs ground truth in outputs/predictions/
+Here is an easy copy paste of all codes to run and saves predictions vs ground truth in outputs/predictions/

 ```Bash
 python -m src.data.build_data